DavidNovo/HomeOnTheInterwebs/portfolio/content/design-challenge/third-design.md

 ---
 # Summary (h1 header) {#summary class="summary"}

 This is my third experiment with CSS and design.
+Up and Down.
+Breaking the vertical and the horizontal.

 ***